top of page

 The adverb 'vis-à-vis' has an intriguing etymology that hails from the French language.
 It literally translates to 'face to face' in French, and its origins can be traced back to the late 18th century.
 In English, it is used to introduce a topic or issue, especially when highlighting a contrast or comparison between different perspectives or positions.
 This usage mirrors its original meaning in French, where 'vis-à-vis' implied a face-to-face encounter or a direct confrontation of ideas or individuals.
 Therefore, etymologically, 'vis-à-vis' preserves its sense of direct interaction and engagement, making it a suitable term for discussing opposing viewpoints or contrasting subjects in a focused and head-on manner.

-Quiz: Find the meaning of the adverb vis-à-vis:
+Find the correct meaning of the adverb vis-à-vis:

 Try Again!